cloudera/DataServicesLabs/ClouderaAI/AgenticAI-with-AgentStudio/content/modules/module2/lab4.md

 ![ai_studio_configure_workflow](./ai_studio_configure_workflow.png)

-* Enter the API Key you created from the Open AQ website in [Getting Setup for Workshop](../module1/lab1.md) lab.
+* Enter the API Key you created from the Open AQ website in step [OpenAQ API Access Setup](./README.md).
 Click `Save & Next`

 * Test the workflow by adding the following text in `user_input` text box below